singhshalin/Vityarthi-Project/README.md

-# StudyFam - Study group management system
+# Study Group - Study group management system

 ## Overview
-StudyFam is a simple python program for creating and joining study groups.
+Study Group is a simple python program for creating and joining study groups.
 Users can register with their skils to teach and learn , create groups to learn new skills , view member profiles , rate fellow learners

 ## Features
 1. user registration with skills to teach and learn